 For the cookies:

-- Mix soft butter with powdered sugar in a large bowl.
+- Mix ½ cup unsalted butter, at room temperature, with ½ cup powdered sugar in a large bowl.

-- Add the grated zest and lemon juice.
+- Add 2 tablespoons lemon zest and 1 tablespoon lemon juice.
 Mix well.

 - Have ready a buttered baking sheet.
 Or line it with parchment paper.